 - AIKI features only Action Girls that Joukyuu is training.

 - Black Lagoon: Rock's got an Dark Action Girl Harem started, though Revy's the main contender.
-Edda's made her admiration plain, hitting on him several times.
-Not to mention Rock's open defiance of Balalaika somehow scoring him points and creating some UST there.
+Eda's made her admiration plain, hitting on him several times.
+Not to mention Rock's open defiance of Balalaika somehow scoring him points with her and creating some UST there.

 - The main point of Deadline Summonner is the protagonist trying to get by with his summons, in the least violent, and safest way possible.
 Unfortunately, there aren't many boring, safe jobs in a fantasy universe for a person of his skills.
 Fortunately, the girls are VERY capable fighters.